microbus-io/fabric/docs/tech/codegen.md

 #   (empty) - The function name in kebab-case
 #   /path - Default port :443
 #   /directory/ - All paths under the directory
-#   /obj/*/path - Wildcard segment
+#   /obj/*/path - Wildcard path segment
 #   :443/path
 #   :443/... - Ellipsis denotes the function name in kebab-case
 #   :443 - Root path
+#   :*/path - Any port
+#   //example.com:443/path
 #   https://example.com:443/path
 # queue - The subscription queue
 #   default - Load balanced (default)
 #   none - Pervasive
+# openApi - Whether or not to include this endpoint in OpenAPI document of the microservice (defaults to true)
 webs:
-  - signature:
+  # - signature:
-    description:
+  #   description:
-    path:
-    queue:
 ```

-The `signature` may not include any arguments.
-The handler receives the typical `http.ResponseWriter`, and `*http.Request` and is expected to extract input from there directly.
+The `signature` must not include any arguments.
+The handler receives the typical `http.ResponseWriter` and `*http.Request` and is expected to extract input from there directly.

 The code generated web handler will look similar to this: